powsybl/powsybl-core/docs/tools/run-impact-analysis.md

 NOTE: no impact-analysis implementations are available in powsybl-core.
 Ref. to project [iPST](https://github.com/itesla/ipst) to find one implementation: [pclfsim](https://github.com/itesla/ipst/tree/master/pclfsim-integration)

 ## Running run-impact-analysis command
-Following is an example of how to use the `run-impact-analysis` command, and run it.
+Following is an example of how to use the `run-impact-analysis` command.
 To show the command help, with its specific parameters and descriptions, enter:

 ```